LiShuailzn/ICML-2026-Dual-Perception/README.md

 _**This paper has been accepted to ICML 2026 as a Spotlight.**_

-<h2 align="center"> <a href="https://icml.cc/virtual/2026/poster/63057">Evolutionary Multi-View Classification with Label Noise via Gradient and Feature Dual-Perception</a></h2>
+<h2 align="center"> <a href="https://icml.cc/virtual/2026/poster/63057">GFD-EMVC: Evolutionary Multi-View Classification with Label Noise via Gradient and Feature Dual-Perception</a></h2>

 <div align="center">